Fandom (album): Release

 On May 23, 2019, the band released their first single off of their upcoming album, "Turbulent" and announced that they got signed to Hopeless Records.
 On August 12, 2019, the band released the second single, "Watch What Happens Next" along with a music video and the announcement of the album to be released on October 11, 2019.
 On August 16, 2019, the band released their third single, "Dream Boy," along with a music video.
 On September 12, 2019, the fourth single, "[Reboot]" was released.
 On September 25, 2019, they released their fifth single for the album, "High Definition," along with a music video.
 On October 17, 2019, "Easy to Hate" was released as the sixth single, along with a music video.

 Artwork

 The artwork for the album features a sliced orange in front of a dark green tiled ledge.
 It was conceptualized and drafted by Knight before being finalized by illustrator Amber Park.

 Reception

 Fandom received critical acclaim.
 In his review, Jack Rogers of Rock Sound called the album "one of the year's most fascinating, ferocious and fanatical albums".
 Jamie MacMillan of Dork gave the album four stars out of five, describing it as "edgy, exciting, and another nail in the coffin of boring genre restraints", calling it the band's best work to date.
 Jo Cosgrove of Discovered Magazine gave the album a rating of 9.5/10, stating that "Fandom is a very fun, very bouncy, party-perfect album.
 But to the right listeners, a fifteen-track confession on why fame and celebrity isn’t as fun as it looks.
 Or sounds."

+In December 2019, Fandom made it to number 19 on Kerrang!s 50 best albums of 2019, described as "a scintillating, attitude-packed skewering of fan culture and modern heartbreak" and "all held together under their own umbrella, marking Waterparks out as leaders in a field of one."
+In November 2019, Alternative Press listed FANDOM on an unranked list of their 50 best albums of 2019 in alternative, punk, alt-pop and beyond.
+Paige Owens described the album as "unapologetically honest as well as liberating" and that it "combines the greatest elements of pop, electronic and pop punk for a layered output that will offer listeners something new each time".